Children of Eden: Subsequent Productions

 In 2016, Children of Eden marked its 30th anniversary.
 In celebration of this achievement, Youth Sing Praise, the same religious-oriented high school theatre camp that premiered it in 1986, performed the show at the National Shrine of Our Lady of the Snows in Belleville, Illinois, on June 25, 2016, to a crowd of over 1,000 people.

 In 2016, 25 years after its original London production, Children of Eden was revived at the new Union Theatre in Southwark, London.

 In 2019, Schwartz announced a planned Chicago production in 2020 and its possible filming.
 The production was later postponed indefinitely due to COVID-19 and had planned to open in Chicago's Arcada Theatre in 2022.
 The production was set to feature Norm Lewis, Deborah Cox, David Phelps, America's Got Talent alum Brian Justin Crum, and Kirstin Maldonado of Pentatonix.
 The production was later put on as a concert on October 15, 2022, at the Cadillac Palace Theatre.
 The cast featured Randal Keith as Father, David Phelps as Adam/Noah, Michelle Williams as Eve/Mama Noah, Sam Tsui as Cain/Japheth, Chris Graham as Abel/Ham, and Koryn Hawthorne as Yonah.
-The production will be streamed sometime in 2023 ahead of a Broadway-aimed production in Chicago.
+The production will be streamed sometime ahead of a Broadway-aimed production in Chicago.

+In 2024, a concert version of the show was performed at Lincoln Center.
+It starred Norm Lewis as the Father, Auli’i Cravalho as Yonah, Nikki Renée Daniels as Eve/Mama Noah, and Lucas Pastrana as Abel/Ham.
+Paul Alexander Nolan and Jordan Fisher were originally set to star as Adam/Noah and Cain/Japheth respectively, but were replaced by David Phelps and Donald Webber Jr. Choirs from around the world were invited to perform, including the Blue Springs High School Choir from Blue Springs, Missouri.

 Recordings

 The Original London Cast Recording was released on LP and CD, but quickly went out of print.
 The CD release was marred by manufacturing defects that caused most of the discs to "bronze", and become unplayable.
 Consequently, a playable copy of the disc is highly prized by musical theatre collectors.

 The rarest recording of the show is a concept recording released after changes were made following the 1991 London production.
 The tracks feature Stephen Schwartz himself playing the piano.
-The recording was made before the Papermill Playhouse production in an effort to review the rewrites and revisions.
+The recording was made before the Paper Mill Playhouse production in an effort to review the rewrites and revisions.
 The album was made available only for a limited time on Stephen Schwartz's website via RealAudio streaming.
 This recording is considered to be the rarest version of the show that exists.
 There are only a handful of copies of this recording in existence.

 The Paper Mill Playhouse Cast was recorded in 1998.
 The recording was financed by Stephen Schwartz.
 It is the only professional recording of the show in its revised state.